MinglunZhu/crrri_usage_eg/README.md

 Then we check to only using chaining if there are more than 1 keyword we want to scrape.

 ### Post Processing
-Then when the chained promises completes and reaches it's end, we close the headless Chrome, clean up the data, and outputs into a csv file.
+Then when the chained promises completes and reaches its end, we close the headless Chrome, clean up the data, and outputs into a csv file.

 ## License